adobe-apiplatform/umapi-documentation/docs/en/api/group.md

 * __productName__ _string_; The name of the product associated with this product profile.
 * __licenseQuota:__ _string_; The number of user licenses or the amount of resources alloted to this product profile.

+Please note that it is recommended to avoid any logic that expects fixed product, group or admin group names.

 ### __Schema Model__